As an Amazon Associate we earn from qualifying purchases. This post includes affiliate links.

 Whether it is the big chop or the slow process of growing out chemically processed hair, more African American women are rocking their natural crown.

 Going natural is emotionally challenging for many African American women.
 Eurocentric standards of beauty have led many African American women to use chemicals to straighten their hair.
-I am one of those women.
+I was one of those women.

 My natural hair was a mystery